hputnam/HI_Pdam_Parental/README.md

 #Adult preconditioning to ocean acidification induces positive offspring response

-This repository includes data and analysis scripts to accompany: Nurtured by nature: Considering the role of environmental and parental legacies in coral persistence
+This repository includes data and analysis scripts to accompany: Nurtured by nature: Considering the role of environmental and parental legacies in coral ecological performance

 **Authors:** Putnam, Hollie M., Ritson-Willams R, Cruz JA, Davidson JM, Gates RD.